-Business and Political Economy Program For students applying to NYU in fall 2008 or later, Stern is offering a new Bachelor of Science degree program in Business and Political Economy (BPE).
-The program has been carefully designed to prepare students for the increasingly complex global business environment by focusing on the intersection of markets, governments, laws, and cultures.
+Business and Political Economy Program Stern's Bachelor of Science degree program in Business and Political Economy (BPE) is designed to prepare students for the increasingly complex global business environment by focusing on the intersection of markets, governments, laws, and cultures.
 The program features a groundbreaking curriculum that combines course work in business, politics, and economics with integrated study at NYU's campuses in three of the world's most important global marketplaces-NYU's Washington Square campus in New York City and NYU's global campuses in London and Asia.
-Reflecting the interconnections found in today's globalized world, the BPE curriculum will provide students with a deep understanding of key business, political, and economic concepts through a series of carefully tailored courses.
-Like students in our core Bachelor of Science degree Business Program, BPE students will also take courses in the liberal arts that are designed to develop the critical thinking and communications skills needed for advanced course work.
-Students will also take courses in the Social Impact Core and choose electives of interest to broaden their intellectual experience.
+Reflecting the interconnections found in today's globalized world, the BPE curriculum provides students with a deep understanding of key business, political, and economic concepts through a series of carefully tailored courses.
+Like students in the core Bachelor of Science degree Business Program, BPE students also take courses in the liberal arts that are designed to develop the critical thinking and communications skills needed for advanced course work.
+Students also take courses in the Social Impact Core and choose electives of interest to broaden their intellectual experience.
 Prospective students must apply directly for the BPE program when applying to NYU for freshman admission.
-For more information, please visit www.stern.nyu.edu/uc/BPE.
-CURRICULUM OVERVIEW FOR THE BPE PROGRAM
+For more information, visit stern.nyu.edu/UC/CurrentStudents/Academics/DegreePrograms/BPE.